Top 10 Highest Paying Engineering Degrees in the World

 10. Biomedical Engineers:

-Biomedical engineering is seen as the bridge between medicine and conventional engineering, using advances in biological science to develop machinery and tools that can help diagnose, monitor, and treat medical conditions and injuries.
-There are many large Biomed companies competing in this lucrative market such as Johnson & Johnson and the medical divisions of both Siemens and GE.
+Biomedical engineering is the bridge between medicine and conventional engineering.
+It uses advances in biological science to develop machinery and tools that can help diagnose, monitor, and treat medical conditions and injuries.
+Many large Biomed companies are competing in this lucrative market such as Johnson & Johnson and the medical divisions of both Siemens and GE.

 9. Electrical Engineers:

-Again, electrical engineers do a lot more than work with national electrical power companies to fix power failure.
-Electrical engineers are subject matter experts in all things electric, employing their finely tuned skills to a wide variety of industries, roles, and locations.
+Again, electrical engineers do a lot more than work with national electrical power companies to fix power failures.
+Electrical engineers are subject matter experts in all things electric, employing their finely tuned skills in a wide variety of industries, roles, and locations.
 They can be responsible for designing and running power stations as well as developing commercial products or designing and implementing control systems.
-Basically, if there’s an AC current involved, then it’s likely that an electrical engineer will have had something to do with it.
+If there’s an AC involved, then it’s likely that an electrical engineer will have had something to do with it.
 As a result, electrical engineers are employable in nearly every industry and, as technology advances, so too do their job and salary prospects.

 8. Chemical Engineers:

 Chemical engineers do more than spend their careers in a chemistry laboratory.
 Although there is a demand in academia and research, chemical engineers typically work for commercial businesses that seek to transform chemicals, materials, and energy sources into usable products such as plastics and other synthetics.
 As well as traditional engineering skills such as science and mathematics, the commercial nature of this job also demands a working knowledge of economics.
-There are many large multinational companies that specialize in chemical engineering.
+Many large multinational companies specialize in chemical engineering.

 7. Civil Engineer:

-Contrary to my teenage self’s belief that civil engineers only build bridges, this engineering field is broken down into sub-disciplines:
+Contrary to my teenage self’s belief that civil engineers only build bridges, this engineering field has different sub-disciplines:

-• Structural: probably the most prominent type of civil engineering.
-It involves the structural design and analysis of buildings, bridges, towers, tunnels, flyovers, offshore structures and other manmade projects.
+• Structural: probably the most popular type of civil engineering.
+It entails the structural design and analysis of buildings, bridges, towers, tunnels, flyovers, offshore structures, and other manmade projects.

 • Construction: Deals with the planning and logistical side of building and construction work, and is more business-focused.

-• Environmental: Involves sanitary engineering, including hazardous waste management procedures and environmental remediation work.
+• Environmental: Involves sanitary engineering, including harmful waste management procedures and environmental remediation work.

-• Coastal: Similar to water resources engineering (which focuses more on inland water management such as dams), coastal engineering deals with erosion and water defences particularly in vulnerable areas.
+• Coastal: Similar to water resources engineering (which focuses more on inland water management such as dams), coastal engineering deals with erosion and water defenses particularly in vulnerable areas.

-Although these are the more prominent areas, there are many other subspecialties.
+Although these are the more notable areas, there are many other subspecialties.
 Aside from military engineering, this is the oldest engineering discipline in the world.

 6. Mechanical Engineer:

-Well, mechanical engineers don’t necessarily end up under the hood fixing cars.
-Mechanical engineering is a very broad discipline and, at its core, is essentially the design and maintenance of anything that is composed of moving parts.
+Additionally, mechanical engineers don’t necessarily end up under the hood fixing cars.
+Mechanical engineering is a very broad discipline.
+At its core, it is the design and maintenance of anything comprises of moving parts.
 It requires a strong understanding and comprehension of the following key areas:

 • mechanics